On This Day in History: August 14

 - Lech Wałęsa leads strikes at the Gdańsk, Poland shipyards.

-- Bahrain declares independence as the State of Bahrain.
+- Bahrain declares independence from Britain.

 - UK Marine Broadcasting Offences Act declares participation in offshore pirate radio illegal.